PeppeL-G/course-material/src/courses/introduction-to-script-programming/exercises.md

 </Figure>

 That's it!
-Now you can write your Python code in files using Visual Studio Code and then click on the green DEBUG button to run it.
+Now you can write your Python code in files using Visual Studio Code and then click on the ▶ button to run it.

 ## Exercise 0: Input & output
 Before you start working on these exercises, you are recommended to watch the following recorded lectures: